snackCake/docs/Appendix/Runtime-Environment-Configuration.md

 - staging
 - production

 > **Note - to specify an environment, a system property entitled `runtime.environment` should be set.
-This is normally accomplished via a Java startup parameter for your application container (i.e. `-Druntime.environment=production`)**
+This is normally accomplished via a Java startup parameter for your application container (i.e. `-Druntime-environment=production`)**

 ## Advanced Configuration